TeknooSoftware/space-app/README.md

           * Dictionary's structure (`[].` represent a collection of subarray) :
               * `id` : (string) Plan identifier.
               * `name` : (string) Humain readable plan name
+              * `envsCountAllowed` : (int) count of managed clusters's namespace/env allowed for this plan
               * `quotas[].category` : (string) `compute` or `memory` - Category of the quota
               * `quotas[].type` : (string) name of the quota
               * `quotas[].capacity` : (string) total of capacity allowed for an account (sum of all containers's `limit`)